 I think the story was still innovative around the time it was made - a female android who develops emotion and holds the key to world destruction.

-I was deeply moved by the characters' expressions when I was small.
+deeply moved by the characters' expressions when I was small.
 I can't have the same feeling as then any more but it's still good.
 Antoinette is the most beautiful artwork in this show.
 The mechanic designer did a great job.

 This is exactly what brought my mind back 15 years to the past today.
 The theme songs are good and memorable.
 There's nothing to complain about the voices too.